Tuesday, January 25, 2011

 Although Dr. Macintosh lost his case by a five-four decision his struggle was not in vain.
 Chief Justice Charles Evans Hughes was prompted to say in dissent: "[In] the forum of conscience a, duty to a moral power higher than the State has always been maintained."
 Subsequently, with Justice William O. Douglas writing for the majority, the Supreme Court overturned Macintosh.
 Finally, in an action which clearly reflected the continuing influence of Dr. Macintosh's moral moral contentions, President Carter pardoned many Vietnam War resisters whose comportment had been in Dr. Macintosh's tradition.

-Posted by Paul D. Keane at 3:51 PM
+Posted by Paul D. Keane, The Anti-Yale at 3:51 PM